Capturing and reporting topical treatment use in childhood eczema: lessons for data collection in eczema trials

 Methods

-Secondary data analysis using 450 participants from the Best Emollients for Eczema (BEE) trial.
-Participants were allocated to use one type of emollient (lotion, cream, gel, or ointment) ‘twice daily and when required’ for 16 weeks.
+This was a secondary data analysis using 450 participants from the Best Emollients for Eczema (BEE) trial.
+Participants were allocated to use one type of emollient (lotion, cream, gel or ointment) ‘twice daily and when required’ for 16 weeks.
 Otherwise, clinical management remained unchanged.
 Parents completed weekly questions about topical therapy use and eczema symptoms.
 Two versions of topical treatment use questionnaires were used.
-The first (n=202, 44.9%) asked parents to report treatment use on days 1-7, starting completion on the day they were randomised.
-The second (n=248, 55.1%) reported use by day of the week (Monday to Sunday), starting completion the first Monday after randomisation.
-Both underwent Patient and Public Involvement (PPI) review, but the second version was tested more thoroughly using cognitive interviewing techniques, following parent feedback that questions on the first version were confusing.
+The first (n = 202, 44.9%) asked parents to report treatment use on days 1–7, starting completion on the day they were randomized.
+The second (n = 248, 55.1%) reported use by day of the week (Monday to Sunday), starting completion the first Monday after randomization.
+Both underwent patient and public involvement review but the second version was tested more thoroughly using cognitive interviewing techniques, following parent feedback that questions on the first version were confusing.
 Descriptive statistics compared questionnaire completion and differences in emollient and TCS use.

 Results